alexwlchan/alexwlchan.net/src/_drafts/creating-a-github-action-to-auto-merge-pull-requests.md

 }
 ```

+This is one of the convenient parts of GitHub Actions -- it creates this API token for us at runtime, and passes it into the container.
+We don't need to much around creating and rotating API tokens by hand.

-and we can read this environment variable to create a session:
+We can read this environment variable to create a session:

 ```python
     github_token = os.environ["GITHUB_TOKEN"]